Restoring All Saints Church South Hobart

 When Hunter found his way to Hobart he would have had contact with Bishop Robert WIllson, the first Roman Catholic Bishop of Hobart, who was also a friend of Pugin and shared his passion and belief.

 In a letter to The Tablet in 1848, Pugin wrote that “architecture is the barometer of faith”.
 Both Willson and Pugin believed that to restore the architecture was to restore the faith with which it was associated.
 The spiritual journey of the parish of All Saints, South Hobart, its clergy and people, bears testimony to the truth of this belief.

-In this initial phase, attention is being given to the stonework on the west wall, which is the side that suffers the weather.
-Stonemason, Duncan Foster, has completed a significant portion of the wall.
+In the initial phase, attention was being given to the stonework on the west wall, which is the side that suffers the weather.
+This was completed in 2013.

-Alongside this project is the commencement of the restoration of the west windows.
-Stained Glass artist, Gavin Merrington from Original Stained Glass is undertaking the work.
+Alongside this project was the commencement of the restoration of the west windows.
+Stained Glass artist, Gavin Merrington from Original Stained Glass has undertaking that work.
 Local Hobart newspaper The Mercury, in a report on Saturday 22 October 1864, described the windows as “really magnificent works of art, being in quite modern style, and free from conventionalism in treatment, as shown by some bits of landscape effect which are most charmingly truthful to nature.
 They are the production of the celebrated house of Clutterbuck, so famous for skill and taste in the art of Church embellishment.”

 For more information, please visit our Stained Glass Window Restoration page.

 ABC television interview with Ray Brown, a great-great-great grandson of James Ferguson, Gavin Merrington (from ’Original Stained Glass’) our Stained Glass artist, and Duncan Foster, our stonemason.

 You can also listen to an audio recording of the interview from ABC Radio here.